-At the international level, the existing multilateral normative and institutional architecture is being abandoned.
-The roles and competences of the relevant UN agencies as well as specific migration outcomes of World Conferences over the last 20 years have been diminished.
-The promotion and application of international normative standards on migration is explicitly reduced.
+At the international level, the multilateral normative and institutional architecture is being abandoned.
+The roles of UN agencies as well as migration outcomes of World Conferences over the last 20 years have been diminished.
+The application of international standards on migration is explicitly reduced.
 Instead, closed intergovernmental "States' owned" platforms for consultation and deal-making on migration have been built outside the UN system, globally and in all regions.

-While these are often defined as representing 'governments,' predominant participation is by delegates of interior ministries and state security agencies.
-A parallel development of regional consultative processes has occurred at regional level, also outside and separated from existing multilateral/inter-governmental institutions responsible for migration regimes in regional communities of States.
+While these are often defined as representing 'governments,' participation by delegates of interior ministries and state security agencies predominates.
+A parallel development of regional consultative processes has occurred at regional level, also outside existing multilateral institutions on migration regimes in Regional Economic Communities.

 Along with the shift of governance from rule of law to rule of management control is shift of discourse even at the UN and ILO.
-Emphasis in policy documents now starts with migrants as actors for development first, and subsequently addresses them as workers, as persons.
-Meanwhile, the core normative treaties have been re-characterized either as mere references or simply dismissed, rather than as binding foundations for governance that all states should ratify.
+Emphasis in policy documents starts with migrants as actors for development first, and subsequently as workers, as persons.
+Meanwhile, the core normative treaties have been re-characterized as mere references or simply dismissed, rather than as binding foundations for governance that all states should ratify.